outdoorbits/little-backup-box/README.md

 ### Camera backup mode

 1. Boot the Raspberry Pi.
+2. Plug in a backup storage device (skip this step if the internal storage is used as the backup destination).
-2. Connect the camera to the Raspberry Pi.
+3. Connect the camera to the Raspberry Pi.
-3. Turn the camera on.
+4. Turn the camera on.
+5. Wait till the Raspberry Pi shuts down.

+### iOS device backup mode

+1. Boot the Raspberry Pi.
+2. Connect the iOS device to the Raspberry Pi.
+3. Plug in a backup storage device (skip this step if the internal storage is used as the backup destination).
 4. Wait till the Raspberry Pi shuts down.

 ## Uninstall Little Backup Box